quicwg/wg-materials/interim-17-10/minutes.md

 christian: how does this interact with the FIN?

-bishop: we could have an alternate FIN where the max offset is below the actualy max offset.
+bishop: we could have an alternate FIN where the max offset is below the actually max offset.

 victor: streams are kinda like messages. we shouldn't support this because peer can alter semantics of sender's stuff.